Introduction

 Parent Select Settings

-Restrict parent select options to: Only the authorised employees selected here will be able to restrict the custom parent selection options.
+Restrict parent select options to: Only the authorised employees chosen here can restrict the custom parent selection options.

 Custom Parent Identification: Configures who Communicator identifies as parents.
 If turned OFF, only the highest priority parents will get messages as configured in SIMS.
 If you would like to enable this setting, switch to ON.